 Why You Should Trust Us

-Ross has been testing products for more than a decade.
-With his extensive experience coupled with a formal education in environmental science, you can rest easy knowing that Ross has put these products through the wringer.
-The first thing we did was put in hours and hours of research to narrow the field down to the top models, we then purchased the best ones based on our findings, and finally, we gave them a head-to-head comparison by printing hundreds of labels in the lab.
+Ross has been testing products for over five years.
+With his extensive experience, coupled with a formal education in environmental science, you can rest easy knowing that he put these products through the wringer.
+The first thing we did was put in hours of research to narrow the field down to the top models.
+We then purchased the best ones based on our findings, and finally, we gave them a head-to-head comparison by printing hundreds of labels in our testing lab.

 Analysis and Test Results